 The largest number of transporters for all three species is found in TC subclass 2.A, secondary carriers.
-L. interrogans encodes 79, L. borgpetersenii 67, and L. biflexa 105.
+L. interrogans encodes 75, L. borgpetersenii 70, and L. biflexa 110.
 Given the substantially greater number of secondary carriers found in L. biflexa, the relative presence (or lack thereof) of a variety of transporters may help to distinguish between the two Leptospira pathogens and free living bacteria.
 L. biflexa appears to have much greater metabolic flexibility than its two pathogenic cousins.

+TC subclass 2.C includes energizers for motility and outermembrane transport.
+All three species encode a single TolB protein that is necessary to energize the stable construction of the outer membrane.
+The MotAB protein pair energizes motility while the ExbBD protein pair forms an H+ or Na+ channel that energizes transport across the outer membrane with the periplasmic accumulation of solutes, dependent on TonB and outer membrane receptors (OMRs; TC#1.B.14).
+Further analyses of these energizers will be reported below.
 TC subclass 3.A are pyrophosphate hydrolysis-driven primary active transporters, usually multi-component systems.
-With 42, 37, and 53 integral membrane transport proteins of this subclass found in L. interrogans, L. borgpetersenii, and L. biflexa, respectively, these proteins make up a significant proportion of the total transport proteins found in these organisms.
+With 56, 49, and 67 integral membrane transport proteins of this subclass found in L. interrogans, L. borgpetersenii, and L. biflexa, respectively, these proteins make up a significant proportion of the total transport proteins found in these organisms.
 The variety and wealth of transporters found in this subclass clearly suggests that they play an important role in spirochetes.
-The 3.D TC subclass of ion-pumping electron carriers are represented in L. interrogans, L. borgpetersenii, and L. biflexa with 19, 22, and 23 proteins, respectively.
+The 3.D TC subclass of ion-pumping electron carriers are represented in L. interrogans, L. borgpetersenii, and L. biflexa with 25, 30, and 32 proteins, respectively.